dvginneken/CyTOF_DataAnalysis/Preprocessing/README.md

 5. Save the raw FCS files from Immport in their designated folder.
 6. Run the script Define_Gates.R to create density plots
 7. Determine live/dead gates based on the density plots and write the gates in a file calles Panel.xlsx (see example)
+8. Create a file called panel.xlsx (see example) to define which markers to use in the analysis

 ## Run the preprocessing pipeline